siddhant-99/ibm_crackcovid/README.md

   ![Identity Providers](extras/identiy_providers.png)
 - IBM cloudant for Hospital DB<br />

+### 2. Hospital Monitoring Database
+IBM's cloud-service Cloudant is used to host the Hospital Monitoring Database containing real-time statistics on the presence of covid-19 test facility and number of beds and **ventilators?** available.
 Cloudant is used to setup a NoSQL Database which then can be used with a serverless web application.

 ![Hospital Dashboard(dataentry.html)](/extras/guestbook.png)

-The details filled by the hospital post login, are sent to the guestbook database on click of the Submit button.
+The details filled by the hospital post login, are sent to the guestbook database (Hospital Monitoring Database) on click of the Submit button.

 ![Form for Hospitals](extras/form_details.png)

-A GET request is also made to the database to retreve the data which is displayed on the ***Currently Onbaord*** tab of the web app.
-On clicking the `More Details` button all the information for that hospital is retrieved and is used to for further application.
+A GET request is also made to the database to retrieve the data regarding hospitals onboard which is displayed on the ***Currently Onbaord*** tab of the web app.
+On clicking the `More Details` button, all the details for the particular hospital are retrieved and made visible to the user.

 ![Currently Onboard](extras/currently_onboard.png)